 Traditionally, it has been taboo to discuss religion, politics, and sex in the workplace to avoid controversial and potentially offensive and inappropriate conversations.
 While this may seem completely sensible, with the country more divided than ever, it has been difficult for many to bite their tongues and hold their opinions about the current political climate.
 Did you hear conversations about the confirmation of Justice Kavanaugh in the cubicles?
 What about the controversy over the NFL players taking a knee during the national anthem?
-As a law firm with years of employment law experience in South Carolina, Gignilliat, Savitz & Bettis knows how important it is that employers understand what speech can be regulated in the workplace and what opinions workers are entitled to express.
+As a law firm with years of employment law experience in South Carolina, the lawyers at Gignilliat, Savitz & Bettis, LLP know how important it is that employers understand what speech can be regulated in the workplace and what opinions workers are entitled to express.

 What is Protected Speech?